o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/previewing-behavior.md

 ---
-description: ' Use Amazon Lumberyard UI Editor Preview to visualize how the animations and elements in your game UI canvas will perform at different resolutions. '
+description: ' Use Open 3D Engine UI Editor Preview to visualize how the animations and elements in your game UI canvas will perform at different resolutions. '
 title: Previewing Canvas Behavior
 ---